 The NBCRNA complies with the Americans with Disabilities Act (ADA).
-To ensure equal opportunity for all qualified persons, a candidate with a documented disability may request a reasonable testing accommodation by submitting a written request along with supporting documentation to the NBCRNA with their completed application.
+To ensure equal opportunity for all qualified persons, a candidate with a documented disability may request a reasonable testing accommodation by submitting a written request, along with supporting documentation, to the NBCRNA with their completed online application.
 Supporting documentation includes the following:

 - 1. A written personal statement identifying the basis of your need for accommodation, the specific accommodation(s) you are requesting, history of past testing accommodations given, and how a documented disability impacts your testing ability. - 2.
-A current, complete, and comprehensive evaluation from a qualified healthcare professional performed within the past five years.
-Qualified healthcare professionals must be licensed or otherwise properly credentialed, possess expertise in the diagnosis of the disability for which the accommodation(s) is sought and has administered an individualized assessment of the candidate that supports the need for the requested testing accommodations. - 3.
-Documentation from qualified healthcare professionals must include the following: - a.
-Document presented on official letterhead from a licensed or qualified healthcare professional who has examined the applicant. - b.
-Official diagnosis, date of diagnosis, and identification of current need for testing accommodations as supported by the diagnosis. - c.
-Specific recommended accommodations/modifications. - d.
-Dated and signed by qualified healthcare professional. - e.
-Results of psycho-educational or other professional evaluation(s).
+An NBCRNA Testing Accommodations Request Form completed by a qualified healthcare professional referencing an evaluation conducted within the past five years.
+Qualified healthcare professionals must be licensed or otherwise properly credentialed, possess expertise in the diagnosis of the disability for which the accommodation(s) is sought, and has administered an individualized assessment of the candidate that supports the need for the requested testing accommodations.